What is a Lifetime ISA (LISA)?

 Boost your savings with a bonus of up to £1,000 each year

 The Government will add a 25% bonus to your savings in our Stocks & Shares LISA.
-So if you save the full £4,000, the government will add bonuses at the end of every month, which means you will have £5,000.
-On top of this, you could also get growth in the form of annual and final bonuses that are added to your fund by Foresters.
+So if you save the full £4,000, the government will add £1,000 at the end of each year, which means you will have £5,000.
+On top of this, you could also get growth in the form of annual and final bonuses that are added to your Lifetime ISA by Foresters.

 The 25% government bonus is based on the contributions that you make in any one tax year and is paid monthly.